 At work, we use a lot of protobuf files.
-And I mean a lot.
-While protobuf is fantastic for defining APIs and data structures, navigating between dozens (sometimes hundreds) of .proto files was becoming a genuine pain point.
-I found myself constantly using grep or Vim’s search to jump between message definitions, enum declarations, and imports across different packages.
+While protobuf is great for defining APIs and data structures, navigating between dozens (sometimes hundreds) of .proto files was painful.
+I was constantly running grep or using Vim’s search to jump between message definitions, enum declarations, and imports scattered across packages.

-I had never built a Language Server before, though I had some experience with LSP from the client side and a solid understanding of the specification thanks to my previous work in another project called cpeditor.
-I also had enough Rust experience to feel confident tackling this in my favorite systems language.
-The challenge was exciting—how hard could it be, right?
-(Famous last words…)
+I had never built a Language Server before, but I had worked with LSP from the client side and had a good understanding of the spec from my time working on cpeditor.
+I also had enough Rust experience to be comfortable with it, so that was the obvious language choice.

 pub fn find_all_nodes(&self, filter: fn(&Node) -> bool) -> Vec<Node> {